junghyunh0/junghyunh0/README.md

 ## 🚀 About Me
 - 🌱 Currently studying **Web Development** and preparing for **UX/UI design certifications**
 - 🎯 Goal: Become a **versatile developer & designer** with skills in both **frontend development** and **user experience design**
-- 🌏 Aiming to build my career in **korea** as a creative and adaptable developer
+- 🌏 Aiming to build my career as a creative and adaptable developer
 - 💡 I enjoy creating digital products that combine **clean code** with **beautiful design**

 ## 🛠 Tech Stack